How would you like to spend 3 days in Denver? If it is a destination you haven’t previously considered, let me change your mind.

 It was really hard to narrow it down, but I have put together a three-day itinerary for what I consider to be the perfect long weekend in Denver, which includes all of my favorite things like craft beer, delicious food, and lots of outdoor time.
-This 3 day itinerary also covers some of Denver’s best neighborhoods to visit.
+This three days in Denver itinerary also covers some of Denver’s best neighborhoods to visit.

 If you make it a week you will be able to head into the mountains as well for a few days of touring around, or use Denver as a base and do some day trips.